 Today’s prompt for the monthly Twitter game #AuthorConfession asked about my main character’s favorite song.
-Honestly, he doesn’t have one, because it would fall into a retro-modern trend that doesn’t yet exist.
+Honestly, Lexington Amis doesn’t have one, because it would fall into a retro-modern trend that doesn’t yet exist.

-Since I can’t predict music in our near future, I’m going to bring the question back to what I use to create develop the characters in my current project.
+Since no one can predict music in our near future, here’s what I’ve used to develop characters in my current project.

 Someone asked on an online writers’ site for a description of our writing weaknesses.